Home / Cobweb Spiders / Common House (Parasteatoda tepidariorum)

 Adults

-Color: They are dull brown in appearance, with the males and females having yellow and orange legs respectively.
-Their body has a patterned appearance when combined with various shades, helping them to attain a camouflaged appearance.
+• Color: Typically dull brown, the males and females sport yellow and orange legs, respectively.
+Their bodies feature a patterned appearance with various shades, aiding in camouflage.

 Common House Spider Size